This page gives an overview of publications produced by the committees based at the BIS.

 See a list of the latest Basel Committee publications

-The Committee on Payment and Settlement Systems (CPSS) contributes to strengthening the financial market infrastructure through promoting sound and efficient payment and settlement systems.
+The Committee on Payments and Market Infrastructures (CPMI) contributes to strengthening the financial market infrastructure through promoting sound and efficient payment and settlement systems.

-See a list of the latest CPSS publications
+See a list of the latest CPMI publications

 Committee on the Global Financial System